Getresponse vs Mailchimp 2017 - A Comparison of Two of the Most Popular Email Marketing Tools

 - You can use web fonts out of the box in Mailchimp (note however that the selection is limited to a few Google Fonts).

 - Its ‘member rating’ system is potentially very useful in identifying key leads / customers.

-- Its free plan is generous, allowing you to send 12,000 emails per month to up to 2,000 subscribers – but note that key autoresponder functionality is not available on this plan.
+- Its free plan is very generous, allowing you access to most key features (including autoresponders) and to send 12,000 emails per month to up to 2,000 subscribers.

 - It provides translation functionality.